583134485/libshop/README.md

 # libshop
-java web service  with dubbo
-and it may develop into a great project
+try to study at java web service  with dubbo and may become to a great project